d12frosted/elpa-mirror/gnu/denote-readme.txt

   distinct field delimiters, if we search for `-denote' we only match the first instance while `_denote' targets the second one.
 When sorting through your notes, this kind of specificity is invaluable—and you get it for free from the file names alone!
+Similarly, a search for `=1' will show all notes that are related to each other by virtue of their signature.

-  Users can get a lot of value out of this simple arrangement, even if they have no knowledge of regular expressions.
-One thing to consider, for maximum effect, is to avoid using multi-word keywords as those get hyphenated like the title and will thus interfere with the above: either set the user option `denote-allow-multi-word-keywords' to nil or simply insert single words at the relevant prompts.
+  Users can get a lot of value out of this simple yet effective arrangement, even if they have no knowledge of regular expressions.
+  One thing to consider, for maximum effect, is to avoid using multi-word keywords as those can get hyphenated like the title and will thus interfere with the above: either set the user option `denote-allow-multi-word-keywords' to nil or simply insert single words at the relevant prompts.

 6 Front matter